measurement-kit/measurement-kit/.ci/docker/README.md

 # Build scripts for Travis CI using Docker

-The scripts in this directory are used to build Measurement Kit in CI context (e.g. Travis-CI) using Docker.
+The scripts in this directory are used to build Measurement Kit in Travis-CI using Docker.

 With Docker installed on your local machine, you can basically reproduce the Travis CI builds by setting the same flags that